lightning/bolts/08-transport.md

 The handshake chosen for the authenticated key exchange is `Noise_XK`.
 As a pre-message, the initiator must know the identity public key of the responder.
-This provides a degree of identity hiding for the responder, as its public key is _never_ transmitted during the handshake.
+This provides a degree of identity hiding for the responder, as its static public key is _never_ transmitted during the handshake.
 Instead, authentication is achieved implicitly via a series of Elliptic-Curve Diffie-Hellman (ECDH) operations followed by a MAC check.